richsalz/draft-rsalz-crypto-registries/draft-rsalz-crypto-registries.md

 Additional sentences that describe the format, such as fixed-number of bytes, text string, etc., should be added.

-- Description (required): A brief desription, often pointing to a section in the defining Reference.
+- Description (required): A brief description, often pointing to a section in the defining Reference.

 - Reference (required): The publication defining the entry.